bobabuba/CodeBlues-RoboCares_SCDFXIBM/README.md

 to run a demo of your solution)

 ## Built With
+1. Voice Chatbot: Watson Assistant, Speech to Text, Text to Speech, Tone Analyser, Language Translator, Node Red
+2. Data Analysis

+2. Node Red
 i) What your team used to build your solution* (e.g. IBM Cloudant, IBM Cloud Functions, etc…)